craftcms/docs/docs/commerce/4.x/products-variants.md

 | [fixedOrder](#product-fixedorder)                     | Causes the query results to be returned in the order specified by [id](#product-id).
 | [hasVariant](#product-hasvariant)                     | Narrows the query results to only products that have certain variants.
 | [id](#product-id)                                     | Narrows the query results based on the products’ IDs.
-| [ignorePlaceholders](#product-ignoreplaceholders)     | Causes the query to return matching products as they are stored in the database, ignoring matching placeholder elements that were set by setPlaceholderElement.
+| [ignorePlaceholders](#product-ignoreplaceholders)     | Causes the query to return matching products as they are stored in the database, ignoring matching placeholder elements that were set by [craft\services\Elements::setPlaceholderElement()](https://docs.craftcms.com/api/v4/craft-services-elements.html#method-setplaceholderelement).
 | [inReverse](#product-inreverse)                       | Causes the query results to be returned in reverse order.
 | [limit](#product-limit)                               | Determines the number of products that should be returned.
 | [offset](#product-offset)                             | Determines how many products should be skipped in the results.